dlwsdqdws/My_GO_Cookbook/framework/readme.md

 ```

 - Run `sh output/bootstrap.sh` to start the server.
 - Listening on Port 8888 by default.
 To modify the running port, open `main.go` and specify configuration parameters for the `NewServer` function.
+For more information, please refer to https://juejin.cn/post/7190660194014068796#heading-9.

 ```go
  addr, _ := net.ResolveTCPAddr("tcp", "127.0.0.1:9999")